-It was a mortal wound, no doubt about that, I thought as I relaxed my arm, guiding his now lifeless body to the floor.
-I glanced at the pool of blood spreading out around my feet and cursed the lost opportunity.
+It’s a mortal wound, no doubt about that, I thought as I relaxed my arm, guiding his now lifeless body to the floor.
+I glanced at the pool of blood spreading around my feet and cursed the lost opportunity.
 Another one of my kind, my people, gone.
 And for what?

-Zack, being a gentleman, tore off a portion of his glowing shield and tossed it up to me on the roof.
-It unravelled like tape as it flew through the air and just before it reached me, he flicked his wrist and it shifted into a long, slightly arched, set of steps, for me to come down.
+Zack, gentleman Texan that he was, tore off a portion of his glowing shield and tossed it up to me on the roof.
+It unravelled like tape as it flew through the air and, just before it reached me, he flicked his wrist and it shifted into a long, slightly arched set of steps.

-I raced down, though it turned out Zack wasn’t that much of a gentleman, because when I’d made it to within ten feet of the bottom, he flicked his wrist again, ironing it flat, and forming it into a slide, which I tumbled down, arse over elbow, landing flat on my back at his feet.
+I raced down, thinking about the humans at the bottom.
+How are we going to explain this little demonstration?
+I wondered, but as I got closer I noticed Zack had turned his shield opaque, blocking me from view.
+Relieved, I relaxed, though I shouldn’t have, because when I’d made it to within ten feet of the bottom, Zack – no longer trying to act the gentleman - flicked his wrist again, ironing my staircase flat, and forming it into a slide, which I tumbled down arse over elbow, landing flat on my back at his feet.

 ‘Idiot,’ I muttered as I stood up and dusted myself off.
 But this time there was none of the resentment or rage there had been, just fondness.
-Tiwaz was happy, at peace within me, which meant I was at one with the world, with my Tribe.
+Tiwaz was happy, at peace within me, which meant I was at one with the world and my Tribe.

-Zack grinned, turned towards the river, and started hustling the terrified group of humans still huddled under his shield, in that direction.
+Zack grinned, turned towards the river, and started hustling the terrified group of humans still huddled under his shield away from the chaos.

 I skidded to a halt at the entrance to a tiny park which butted right up to the frozen river running through Winnipeg.
-Scanning the area, I spotted more muzzle flashes, this time coming from a low white building close to the water.
-They were raining down bullets on a bedraggled looking group of stranded militiamen, who were using a nearby a copse of trees for cover.
+Scanning the area, I spotted more muzzle flashes, this time coming from a low, white building close to the water.
+They were raining down bullets on a bedraggled looking group of stranded civilians, who were using a nearby copse of trees for cover.

 ‘Mishka, where are you?’
 I called telepathically, again scanning the area, searching for Mishka and her brother, Adi.
 They had to be here somewhere, but where?